What is cross-boarding? How to onboard existing employees into new roles

 For example: If you know your team struggles with productivity during periods of growth, you can rework your onboarding process to help everyone adjust to new hires.
 If your team’s productivity tends to drop when there’s a major change in the company, you can develop a plan to support them through it.
 Better yet, put that plan into place before the change happens.

-Staying one step ahead of team productivity issues means keeping up with how your team feels through employee surveys and regular one-on-ones.
+Staying one step ahead of team productivity issues means keeping up with how your team feels through employee surveys and one-on-one meetings.
 That way, you can spot issues that might impact productivity early-and deal with them before they become a major problem.
-Officevibe’s team management software lets you measure team engagement, collect and respond to employee feedback, and keep track of every one-on-one all in one place.
+Officevibe’s employee engagement software lets you measure team engagement, collect and respond to employee feedback, and keep track of every one-on-one all in one place.

 Planning for team productivity challenges is a must.
 But you can’t plan for everything, and being flexible to adjust, adapt, and make changes as necessary helps you tackle productivity issues as they arise.